pimsmath/onlinecourses2020/content/home/hero.md

 +++
 {{% alert note %}}
-Enrollment for the fall/winter 2020 courses is now closed.
-Please check back later for future courses.
+For inquiries about enrollment for fall/winter 2020 term courses, please [contact the course instructors](#wda) directly.
 {{% /alert %}}

 PIMS is pleased to announce four new network-wide graduate courses in